SharkAce/LED-Matrix-Dashboard/README.md

 ## Installation

-To install the `matrix-dashboard` service, follow these steps:
+To build and install the `matrix-dashboard` service, follow these steps:

 1. **Clone the repository with submodules:**